Mr Kenneth Afebu

 Formation Characterisation for Real-Time Self-Optimising Controlled Drilling System

-Kenneth Afebu is currently a PhD research student at the Department of Mechanical Engineering under the supervision of Dr Yang Liu and Dr Evangelos Papatheou.
-His research aims at characterising downhole bit-rock impact motions and rock strength in real-time using measurable impact dynamics and machine learning methods.
-The characterisations are essential for optimising and automating the Vibro-Impact Drilling (VID) system which is a type of resonantly instigated rotary-percussive drilling system.
-Previous researches include Leakage Characterisation in Gas Pipeline Using OLGA simulator and ANN, Hydro-geophysical Characterisation of Basement Complex Aquifers and Geoelectric Characterisation of Seepage in an Earth Embankment Dam.
+His research as a PhD student was focused on characterising downhole bit-rock impact motions and rock layers in real-time using measurable vibration dynamics and machine learning.
+The study was essential for optimising and automating the resonantly instigated Vibro-Impact Drilling (VID) system as a new type of rotary-percussive drilling system.
+He was supervised by Dr Yang Liu and Dr Evangelos Papatheou, both in the College of Engineering, Mathematics & Physical Sciences.
+Kenneth's previous researches include Leakage Characterisation in Gas Pipeline Using OLGA simulator and ANN, Hydro-geophysical Characterisation of Basement Complex Aquifers and Geoelectric Characterisation of Seepage in an Earth Embankment Dam.

 He holds a BSc degree in Geology from the University of Ibadan, Nigeria and a master’s degree in Applied Geophysics from the same university before proceeding to the University of Salford, UK where he obtained a master’s degree in Petroleum and Gas Engineering with distinction.